UKHomeOffice/evisa-contact-form/apps/evisa/views/content/en/confirmation.md

 We have sent your enquiry to the help team.

-We will reply within 3 working days (Monday to Friday).
+We aim to reply within 5 working days (Monday to Friday).

 We will ask you more information if we need it.